 Initially, injection molding and hardware fabrication were limiting factors on production time.
 Louis Vuitton changes manufacturing lines every three to four months and excess time is a luxury.
 Now, by 3D printing jigs and fixtures (see Figure 4), the time to manufacture has decreased by two to three weeks.
 Since Louis Vuitton utilizes modular manufacturing, this has endowed the manufacturer with the flexibility to conduct studies and to experiment in layouts and processes.
 This in turn reveals optimal processes which directly impacts production quality and time to market.

 Figure 4: Louis Vuitton Fabric Fixture

 However, another benefit of desktop 3D printing was soon revealed.
 One of the limiting factors in the manufacturing process was the sourcing of hardware.
 Often, the production of hardware would limit the time required for product line set-up, testing and initial fabrication.
-Now with 3D printing, the form and the factor of 3D printed hardware can be substituted for the end use hardware, and the layout and production of products may commence earlier in the product lifecycle (see Figure 5).
+Now with 3D printing, the form and the factor of 3D printed hardware can be substituted for the end-use hardware, and the layout and production of products may commence earlier in the product lifecycle (see Figure 5).
+These creative applications of 3D printing are only possible thanks to the tolerances of PRO Series materials.
+The dimensional accuracy and ovality parameters of filament such as PRO Series PLA allow for precision additive manufacturing on par with injection-molded metal parts coming from the component manufacturer.
 This in combination with 3D printed jigs and fixtures has reduced total production time by three to four weeks.
 Now Louis Vuitton uses this extra time to explore additional ways in which desktop 3D printing can be brought to bear to improve production.